grego/ssg-bench/README.md

 ## Ad Blades
 Compared to the other two, Blades is a young hobby project, aiming at possibly different, simpler feature set.
-It could be rightfully claimed that this may provide an unfair advantage in this comparison, since even if the generator _Y_ doesn't use the feature _X_ here, (all features like that were attempted to be disabled), it makes it's architecture inherently more complex.
+It could be rightfully claimed that this may provide an unfair advantage in this comparison, since even if the generator _Y_ doesn't use the feature _X_ here (all features like that were attempted to be disabled), it makes its architecture inherently more complex.

-To counter this, Blades have one feature enabled that the others lack: generating image galleries.
+To counter this, Blades has one feature enabled that the others lack: generating image galleries.
 That means it needs to generate nearly twice as many (9 vs 5) regular pages than the others and the page template is a little more complex.